Skipped Heartbeats or a Racing Heart are Often Common Symptoms of Perimenopause or Menopause.

 Other Related Symptoms of Menopause

 Because heart palpitations can make it seem as though your heart is beating faster than usual, skipping a beat or fluttering, it is normal to feel a sense of panic as these palpitations arise.
-There is no need to worry, and there is plenty of support to ensure that you can successfully manage these changes in your body.
+There is no need to worry, and there is plenty of support to ensure that you can manage these changes in your body.

 It is also essential that you are aware of the other menopause symptoms, along with heart palpitations, that women experiencing menopause can also experience including;